 - Be careful of dirty crockery and cutlery.
 A common way to get ill in Madagascar is by eating with plates or cutlery that hasn’t been washed properly or has been washed with contaminated water.
 Use a sanitising wipe if you’re unsure on the sanitary conditions of the establishment in which you’ve found yourself.

 - As a good rule of thumb, you should choose to only go to places that are busy with locals and have a high turnover of customers.
 This means a hot grill, fresh food being cooked up freshly; missing the lunchtime rush could mean that you end up with something that didn’t sell a few hours ago and has been sitting around for a while.

-However, that doesn’t mean that you should avoid eating anything that looks like it might be interesting.
 Whilst it can be a hit or miss, eating the food in Madagascar is – like many other things in this island country – quite the experience.
 Don’t let it pass you by!